"Give thanks: we do, each in his place around the table during grace." November, John Updike

 Once you've made your garland, put it up on the wall, wrap it into a wreath, or drape it across your table or buffet.
 Leave it there for a week so, stretching this season of giving thanks just a little bit further.

-If you have time and dexterity, your garland can expand to include colorful leaves and ribbons.
-Tiffany Bird gives directions here.
-She offers a plan for making the leaves and then shows how to braid them into raffia after they’ve been written or drawn on.
+1. Leaves Garland: If you have time and dexterity, your garland can expand to include colorful leaves and ribbons.
+Tiffany Bird offers a plan for making the leaves and then shows how to braid them into raffia after they've been written or drawn on.

-This version, from Jen Hadfield, is even simpler.
+2. Thankful Garland with Clothespins: This option from Jen Hadfield, is even simpler.
 Use leaf shapes or simple geometrics and clothespins to clip thanks to a pre-made grapevine.

 Whichever way you choose to make a garland, be sure to invite all your guests to pause and write their thanks.
 You might also include scripture or table graces in your garland!